hiranmayee13/brain-tumor/README.md

 The model is evaluated on a test set to measure its performance using the aforementioned metrics.
 The evaluation script generates quantitative metrics and visualizes the segmentation results.

 ## Results
-The lightweight U-Net achieves a mean IoU of 90% on the BITE dataset, demonstrating its effectiveness in brain tumor segmentation. where results are saved in evaluation.txt file
+The lightweight U-Net achieves good mean IoU  on the BITE dataset, demonstrating its effectiveness in brain tumor segmentation. where results are saved in evaluation.txt file
 ## Installation
 To set up the project, follow these steps: